Museum Horta |

 Cocoa and Chocolate Museum

-In the museum, visitors will learn how first the Maya and then the Aztecs grew cocoa trees, how cocoa beans conquered Europe and how cocoa turns into chocolate.
-In various exhibition halls you can watch a demonstration of chocolate production and taste its various flavors.
-Visitors can walk around the museum alone or with a guide.
+In the museum, visitors will learn how first the Mayans and then the Aztecs cultivated cocoa trees, how cocoa beans conquered Europe and how cocoa is transformed into chocolate.
+In various exhibition rooms, visitors can watch demonstrations of chocolate making and taste different flavors.
+Visitors can wander through the museum on their own or with a guide.

 Address: